Skip to content

 $ code .

-"Start Debugging" (F5) will build your project and upload it to the Picocomputer over a USB cable plugged into the RP6502 VGA USB port.
+"Start Debugging" (F5) will build your project and run it on a Picocomputer.
+Connect with a USB cable plugged into the RP6502-VGA USB port.

 If you get a Python error about the communications device not being found, edit .rp6502 in the project root.
 This file will be created the first time you "Start Debugging" and will be ignored by git.

-Once the upload is complete, a debug console becomes available on the terminal tab.
+Once the program is running, a debug console becomes available on the terminal tab.
 It will say "Python Debug Console" because the rp6502.py tool is Python.
 Ctrl-A then X will exit.
 Ctrl-A then B will send a break.

 Edit CMakeLists.txt to add new source and asset files.
 From here on, it's standard C/assembly development for the 6502 platform.